 Most travelers coming to Wyoming and Montana focus their time on the national parks, often trying to reserve campsites within park boundaries.
-What many people don’t know is that there are amazing campgrounds just outside Yellowstone and Grand Teton.
+What many people don’t know is that there are amazing campgrounds just outside Yellowstone and Grand Teton National Parks.
 These incredibly scenic spots won’t add much driving time to your vacation and are often significantly less crowded.
-We have compiled a list of some of our favorites, including links that can help you gather more information.
+So get off the beaten track and into a gorgeous campsite at one of these fan favorites.

 Campgrounds Outside Yellowstone